 The guide defines ransomware as malicious software that may encrypt files and render a computer unusable.
 Ransomware is used to encrypt and/or disable a computer or network to then demand a ransom for the unlocking or decryption of files.
 These ransoms are typically requested in digital currencies.

 The most common types of ransomware are:

 - Lockers: Locks a computer’s functions preventing it from functioning

-- Scareware: False software claiming there is a virus and demanding a payment for removal
+- Scareware: False software claiming there is a virus and demanding payment for removal

 Financial Indicators of Ransomware

-Victim and cybercriminal indicators can be transactional and account based, or can be behavioral and found during on-boarding.
-A blockchain analytic software can be used to detect suspicious digital transactions and addresses.
+Victim and cybercriminal indicators can be transactional and account-based or can be behavioral and found during onboarding.
+Blockchain analytic software can be used to detect suspicious digital transactions and addresses.